Schmiggolas/VideoMinify/README.md

 Thanks to the [FFMpegCore Team](https://github.com/rosenbjerg/FFMpegCore) for their C# wrapper of FFMPEG.

-And of course to [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) for providing the best JSON library for .NET.
+And of course to [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) for providing the best JSON library for .NET

-## License
-MIT.
-Do whatever you want.